mhassantrading/My_MQL5_Artilces/#51/README.md

-## esign Patterns in software development and MQL5 (Part 4): Behavioral Patterns 2
+## Design Patterns in software development and MQL5 (Part 4): Behavioral Patterns 2

 ### Read the article through the following link: